Regularized Brascamp--Lieb inequalities: Abstract

 \section{Abstract}

 Given any (forward) Brascamp--Lieb inequality on euclidean space, a famous theorem of Lieb guarantees that gaussian near-maximizers always exist.
 Recently, Barthe and Wolff used mass transportation techniques to establish a counterpart to Lieb's theorem for all non-degenerate cases of the inverse Brascamp--Lieb inequality.
 Here we build on work of Chen--Dafnis--Paouris and employ heat-flow techniques to understand the inverse Brascamp--Lieb inequality for certain regularized input functions, in particular extending the Barthe--Wolff theorem to such a setting.
-Inspiration arose from work of Bennett, Carbery, Christ and Tao for the forward inequality, as well as Wolff's surprising observation that the gaussian saturation property for the inverse Brascamp--Lieb inequality implies the gaussian saturation property for both the forward Brascamp--Lieb inequality and Barthe's reverse Brascamp--Lieb inequality.
+Inspiration arose from work of Bennett, Carbery, Christ and Tao for the forward inequality, and we recover their generalized Lieb's theorem using a clever limiting argument of Wolff.
+In fact, we use Wolff's idea to deduce regularized inequalites in the broader framework of the forward-reverse Brascamp--Lieb inequality, in particular allowing us to recover the gaussian saturation property in this framework first obtained by Courtade, Cuff, Liu and Verd\'u.